Walking through northern Taiwan: A journey to deepen understanding of Taiwan through new encounters

 画像

-This was also an execution site.
-The bodies here were used for dissections for research purposes.
-Arimune said that this was a case of desecration of the dead, similar to the issue in southern Okinawa Prefecture where soil mixed with the remains of war dead was used for U.S. military bases.
+This was also an execution site along the Xindian River.
+The bodies here were used as cadavers for medical students to practice dissections on.
+Yo-Ling said that this was a case of desecration of the dead, similar to the issue in southern Okinawa Prefecture where soil mixed with the remains of war dead was used for U.S. military bases.

 画像